WanluLiuLab/yasim/doc/src/archive/2022-03-05-Detailed-Proposal/index.md

 ### Polyester

 [Polyester](https://bioconductor.org/packages/release/bioc/html/polyester.html) [^Frazee2005] is an RNA-Seq read generator and DGE simulator.
-It is designed to simulate isoform-level DEG from a series of technical-replicates RNA-Seq experiments.
+It is designed to simulate isoform-level DGE from a series of technical-replicates RNA-Seq experiments.

 From statistics on DGE patterns provided by [^Anders2010] and [^Robinson2010] and parameter estimation from Genetic European Variation in health and Disease (GEUVADIS) [^Lappalainen2013], [^Peter2013] dataset, the author stated that the number of reads to simulate from each transcript is drawn from the negative binomial distribution, across biological replicates [^Anders2010], [^Robinson2010].